 The difficulty of the trail varies considerably, ranging from a gentle path following the stream to steep switchbacks climbing the valley slopes.
 The trail is well traveled and easy to follow.
 From the South Fork Conejos Trail, hikers may continue onto the Green Lake Trail #726, Canon Rincon Trail #719 or the Continental Divide Trail #813.

-Overall, Conejos River Trail is the 33rd most popular horse trail of all 67 horseback rides in Colorado.
+Overall, Conejos River Trail is the 31st most popular horse trail of all 58 horseback rides in Colorado.
 Several of the better horse trails are nearby Conejos River Trail including Adams Fork Trail, Rainbow Hot Springs, Elk Creek Trail, Valle Victorian Trail and Conejos Peak Trail.